ibm-cloud-docs/vmwaresolutions/services/entrust-cc_considerations.md

 # Entrust CloudControl overview
 {: #entrust-cc_considerations}

 The Entrust CloudControl™ service (formerly known as HyTrust CloudControl) enforces and controls compliance against security standards, which includes role-based access control (RBAC), approval, and auditing.
-When the service is combined with Entrust DataControl® (formerly known as HyTrust DataControl), the service ensures that virtual machines and workload data don't leave a particular region, cluster, or VMware ESXi™ server within the {{site.data.keyword.cloud}} data center.
 {: shortdesc}

 New installations of Entrust CloudControl are supported only for VMware vCenter Server® with NSX-T™ instances.
 The Entrust CloudControl version that is installed is 6.5.
 Previous installations of Entrust CloudControl 5.6 are still supported for existing VMware® vCenter Server with NSX-V instances V4.7 and earlier.